Quackenbush Law Firm Experienced Divorce Legal Counsel

 Request that the attorney put caps on fees at each level.
 If you don’t pay attention, eventually the lawyer will have you in a position where you have spent your entire savings and cannot afford to litigate further.
 The lawyers win.
 Your spouse wins.
 You get screwed!
 The conversation with your “family” lawyer will go something like this: Lawyer- “I know you want to take your case to a jury on the custody issue, but in order for that to happen I estimate I will need at least another $50,000.00 to prepare properly for trial.
 If you can’t pay me, I have no choice but to withdraw.”
 Can you say “SCUM-SUCKER?”

-When the lawyer discloses that you will be charged hourly for those activities, add it up and understand that a simple 10 minute phone call or 50 word email may cost you hundreds of dollars.
+When the lawyer discloses that you will be charged hourly for those activities, add it up and understand that a simple 10-minute phone call or 50 words email may cost you hundreds of dollars.
 It’s these seemingly small tasks where the “family” lawyer financially rapes you.
 Finally, ask the lawyer if he/she charges for copies and faxes.
-If so, the range will be $0.50- $1.50 per page and the cost will eat you alive.
+If so, the range will be $0.50- $1.50 per page, and the cost will eat you alive.
 In the end, your copy bill alone could be thousands of dollars.
 These charges can be negotiated or simply waived, you just need to ask.

 TIP #3: Do not give your prospective lawyer collateral.

 “Family” lawyers are notorious for asking their clients to essentially steal from the “community estate” and turn the property over to them to their secure fees.
 If your lawyer asks you to do this, RUN!
 Their favorite collateral requests are vehicles; wedding rings; real estate; antiques; certificates of deposit; boats; and RVs.
 Most family lawyers who request collateral will stop at nothing until you are penniless and without assets.
 It’s just their nature.

 TIP #4: Don’t give away any separate property.